Showing posts with label gangs Bahamas. Show all posts

 I am told that, “Pastor Reid is certified in gang prevention and intervention skills by the National Gang and Crime Research Centre of the United States of America.”

-While I am told this stuff about Reid, I know it for a fact that, Halloween is on its scary way to the Bahamas.
+While I am told this stuff about Reid, I know it for a fact that, Halloween is on its scary way to The Bahamas.

 I am really scared.